RedPitaya/RedPitaya/doc/appsFeatures/apps-featured/sdr/appSDR.rst

 .. note::

-	Charly25ac should be powered by DC 13.8V Power Supply that can provide at least 4 A of constant power.
+	STEMlab SDR transceiver module should be powered by DC 13.8V Power Supply that can provide at least 4 A of constant power.
 	Make sure that is turned off and then use DC power cord with Anderson Power Pole™ connector **(1)** to connect it with module.
 	RED wire is positive (+) while BLACK wire is negative (-), double check to not mix the colours or polarity!
 	Don’t turn on the power supply yet.